 14. Snap a picture of license plate before you get in the car

-It is safety tip more for hitchhikers.
-Make a photo of license plate and the place where that car took you before entering a car and send a picture to a friend.
+It is a safety tip more for hitchhikers.
+Make a photo of the license plate and the place where that car took you before entering a car and send a picture to a friend.
 You can even tell the driver that you did that.
-If you are not feeling safe with your cab also take a picture of license plate.
+If you are not feeling safe with your cab also take a picture of the license plate.
 Additionally, track your cab via Google Maps to see if you are not going off route.

 15. Use public WIFI carefully

 It is so strange that still a lot of people use technologies without any safety.
 Public WIFI means that it is public and your personal data can be stolen.
-If you are booking a room then you credit card data can be stolen or all your photos from the cloud.
+If you are booking a room then your credit card data can be stolen or all your photos from the cloud.
 The main solution is to use a VPN which is an app that can be added to your phone.

 16. Fake call